Jóbson

-Jóbson Leandro Pereira de Oliveira (born 15 February 1988, in Conceição do Araguaia) is a Brazilian footballer who plays for Independente-PA.
+Jóbson Leandro Pereira de Oliveira (born 15 February 1988, in Conceição do Araguaia) is a Brazilian footballer who plays for Jaraguá-SC.

 Career

 Jóbson started his career at Brasiliense, winning the Campeonato Brasiliense in 2007 and 2008.
 He also played for Santa Maria in the Distrito Federal before being loaned to South Korean club Jeju United in 2009.

 On 23 September 2009 Botafogo de Futebol e Regatas signed Jóbson on loan until December.
 After showing great football at Botafogo, he was about to be signed by Cruzeiro, but the deal was cancelled since he failed two anti-doping tests on November after smoking crack cocaine.

 On 19 January 2010, Jóbson received a two-year ban from football by the Superior Tribunal de Justiça Desportiva de Futebol (STJD) of Confederação Brasileira de Futebol (CBF) for his doping case.
 In April 2010, after an appeal, the ban was reduced to six months after considerations that he failed the second test without knowledge of the first failure.
 After his ban was over, he signed a five-year deal with Botafogo, despite an unsuccessful attempt to sign the player again on loan at first.
 On 10 December 2010, WADA appealed to FIFA and later the highest sports court – Court of Arbitration for Sport (CAS) to have Jóbson serve the full-time ban.

 After constant disciplinary issues, Jóbson was dropped from the first team and joined Atlético Mineiro on loan for the 2011 season.
 However, he was released from Atlético after only three months.
 On 4 May 2011, he was loaned out to Bahia, but again was released after only three months after constantly being late to training sessions and travels.

 On 14 September 2011, CAS upheld WADA appeal, which Jóbson would be suspended for the remaining 1 1/2 years of the ban since 6 September 2010, effectively ruling him out of the 2011 season and part of the 2012 state league.
 His first game back with Botafogo was on 10 March 2012 against Bangu.

 On 1 June 2012, Jóbson was loaned to Grêmio Barueri.
 However, he decided to leave the club after only 40 days claiming he was unadapted and that the club lacked supporters.